Learn About Being an Animal Control Officer

 The Humane Society of the United States (HSUS), the American Humane Association (AHA), and various technical and community colleges also offer specialized training classes and educational seminars on a variety of topics for those seeking to enhance their knowledge in the field.

 Animal shelters are expected to show a steady demand for employees as funding for prevention of animal abuse trends upward.
 Most job opportunities will continue to develop in major metropolitan areas.
-Organizations such as NACA expect that animal control positions will show solid growth nationwide.
+Organizations such as NACA expect animal control positions will show solid growth nationwide.